mjt-books/python-book/chapters/chapter-4.md

 ## Vectorization basics: NumPy, broadcasting, and avoiding Python loops

 The easiest way to speed up CPU-bound numerical code in Python is to *stop writing the inner loops in Python*.
-Vectorized libraries like NumPy execute those loops in optimized C with SIMD instructions and multi-threading, while Python handles only high-level orchestration.
+Vectorized libraries like NumPy execute those loops in optimized C with SIMD instructions and (for some operations) multi-threading, while Python handles only high-level orchestration.

+Conceptually, “vectorization” here means:

+- You hand an entire array to a function.
+- That function implements the loops in C.
+- The C code uses SIMD instructions so a single CPU instruction operates on multiple elements at once.

 Consider a simple example: computing the L2 norm of each row in a large matrix.